John Peel: Marriages

-While residing in Dallas, Texas, in 1965, he married his first wife, Shirley Anne Milburn, then aged 15, in what Peel later described as a "mutual defence pact".
-The marriage was never happy, with reports that Milburn was often violent towards Peel.
-Although she accompanied Peel back to Britain in 1967, they were soon separated.
-The divorce became final in 1973.
-Milburn later took her own life.
+At the age of 25, while residing in Dallas in 1965, Peel married 15-year-old American girl Shirley Anne Milburn.
+The marriage was never happy, with reports that she was often violent towards him.
+Although she accompanied Peel back to England in 1967, they were soon separated and the divorce became final in 1973.
+In 1987, Milburn took her own life.

-After separation from his first wife, Peel's personal life began to stabilise, as he found friendship and support from new Top Gear producer John Walters, and from his girlfriend Sheila Gilhooly, whom he identified on-air as "the Pig".
-Peel married Gilhooly on 31 August 1974.
-The reception was in London's Regent's Park, with Walters as best man.
-Peel wore Liverpool football colours (red) and walked down the aisle to the song "You'll Never Walk Alone".
-Their sheepdog, Woggle, served as a bridesmaid.
-Rock singer Rod Stewart and Monty Python member Graham Chapman both attended.

-In the 1970s, Peel and Sheila moved to a thatched cottage in the village of Great Finborough near Stowmarket in Suffolk, nicknamed Peel Acres.
-In later years, Peel broadcast many of his shows from a studio in the house, with Sheila and their children often being involved or at least mentioned.
-Peel's passion for Liverpool F.C. was reflected in his children's names: William Robert Anfield, Alexandra Mary Anfield, Thomas James Dalglish, and Florence Victoria Shankly.
-His later shows also regularly featured live performances (broadcast live, unlike the pre-recorded Peel sessions), mostly from BBC Maida Vale Studios in West London, but occasionally in the Peel Acres living room.
+Peel married Sheila Gilhooly on 31 August 1974.
+The reception was held at Regent's Park, with Rod Stewart as best man.
+In the 1970s, Peel and Gilhooly moved to "Peel Acres", a thatched cottage in Great Finborough.
+In later years, Peel broadcast many of his shows from a studio in the house, with Gilhooly and their children often being involved or at least mentioned.
+Peel's passion for Liverpool FC was reflected in his children's names: William Robert Anfield Ravenscroft, Alexandra Mary Anfield Ravenscroft, Thomas James Dalglish Ravenscroft, and Florence Victoria Shankly Ravenscroft.
+Thomas, now better known as Tom Ravenscroft, also became a radio DJ.

-Health
+Health problems

-At the age of 62, he was diagnosed with diabetes, following many years of fatigue.
+At the age of 62, in 2001, Peel was diagnosed with insulin-dependent diabetes following many years of fatigue.